mcckyle/the-countdown/README.md

 # the-countdown

-A simple, modern, and seasonal Halloween based countdown built with React and Vite.
+A simple, modern, and seasonal countdown to Thanksgiving built with React and Vite.